 Please discuss this opportunity with your colleagues, identify those you believe would be interested in participating, and submit nominations here!

 Date: November 6-7, 2017

 Location: Hotel Sofitel, 806 15th Street NW Washington D.C.

-The CCC will provide funds for hotel accommodations for two nights of local expenses (hotel, meals) for the April 27-28 workshops.
+The CCC will provide funds for hotel accommodations for two nights of local expenses (hotel, meals) for the November 6-7 workshop.
 Nominees are expected to pay their own travel expenses, though there will be a limited fund available for participants who cannot attend unless their travel is provided.